 Cover Star: LGBT Activist, Micheal Ighodaro

-Micheal Ighodaro’s world changed when he had to leave his home, and all he knew after his sexuality was revealed.
-Now, he is an Assistant Professor of Global LGBTI Studies at The New School University in New York.
-He is also the Program Manager at AVAC, Global Advocacy for HIV Prevention.
+Michael Ighodaro’s world changed when he had to leave his home and all he knew after his sexuality was revealed.
+Now, he is an Assistant Professor of Global LGBTI Studies at The New School University in New York and the Program Manager at AVAC, Global Advocacy for HIV Prevention.
 In 2015, he became a White House Honoree and was named World Refugee Champion of Change.

 Read our exclusive interview with him below.